EunhaeCho/CSE710/README.md

 The class overloads the following operators:

 * Addition (+ and +=)
     The concept for the operations was designed to closely mimic the way humans perform calculations.
 For addition, the process starts from the least significant digit, adding one digit at a time.
 If the sum of the digits exceeds 10, a carry is applied to the next higher digit.
 For negative integers, if both numbers to be added are negative, their signs are removed, and addition is performed as described above.
 The resulting sum then has the negative sign reattached.
-However, in cases where a negative and a positive integer are added, the intention was to use a subtraction operation (to be defined later).
+However, in cases where a negative and a positive integer are added, the intention was to use a subtraction operation.
 This part has not yet been fully implemented.
     The `+=` operator was defined first, and the `+` operator was subsequently defined as applying the `+=` operation to the left-hand operand.

 * Subtraction (- and -=)